-"Issuer" shall mean Niagara Wheatfield Central School District, in the County of Niagara, a school district of the State of New York.
+"Issuer" shall mean Niagara Wheatfield Central School District, in the County of Niagara, a School District of the State of New York.

-"MSRB" shall mean the Municipal Securities Rulemaking Board established in accordance with the provisions of Section 15B(b)(1) of the Securities Exchange Act of 1934, or any successor thereto or to the functions of the MSRB contemplated by this Agreement.
+"MSRB" shall mean the Municipal Securities Rulemaking Board established in accordance with the provisions of Section 15B(b)(1) of the Securities Exchange Act of 1934.

-"Purchaser" shall mean the financial institution referred to in the Certificate of Award, executed by the President of the Board of Education as of May 31, 2023.
+"Purchaser" shall mean the financial institution referred to in the Certificate of Determination, executed by the President of the Board of Education as of July 30, 2024.

-"Rule" means Rule 15c2-12 promulgated by the SEC under the Securities Exchange Act of 1934 (17 CFR Part 240, §240.15c2-12), as amended, as in effect on the date of this Undertaking, including any official interpretations thereof issued either before or after the effective date of this Undertaking which are applicable to this Undertaking.
+"Rule 15c2-12" shall mean Rule 15c2-12 under the Securities Exchange Act of 1934, as amended through the date of this Undertaking, including any official interpretations thereof.

-"Securities" shall mean the Issuer's \$18,160,000 School District Serial Bonds-2023, dated May 31, 2023, maturing in various principal amounts on June 15 in each of the years 2024 to 2037, inclusive, and delivered on the date hereof.
+"Securities" shall mean the Issuer's \$35,215,000 Bond Anticipation Note-2025, dated June 25, 2025, maturing on June 25, 2026, and delivered on the date hereof.